ferdinand-popp/ferdinand-popp/README.md

 Currently I’m a Master of Science Student Molecular Biology at the University of Heidelberg and the German Cancer Research Center.
 In this account I forked interesting projects to learn and combine them.

-Projects I did are currently private, until they are published or if they contain sensible patient data.
+Most projects I did are currently private, until they are published or if they contain sensible patient data.
 Some of my projects are private due to company affiliation, sorry!

+Bioinformatic projects (can be requested):
+- Finding a predictive gene signature for relapse risk in AML Patients with machine learning
+- Cancer patient graphs: Extracting knowledge from multi-omics and clinical datasets using effective graph autoencoders
+- Differential Expression Analysis of RNAseq Data & GSEA
+- Evaluating Oxford Nanopore sequencing for engineered AAV capsid sequencing
+- Pharmaceutical Bioinformatics: Bioactivity Prediction for SMILES on protein

 <!---
 ferdinand-popp/ferdinand-popp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.